Skip to main content

 Most families operate on Crisis Management.
 They assume their parents are fine until they aren't.
 This playbook is the alternative: System Design.
 The goal is not to prevent aging.
 The goal is to prevent the chaos of aging, so when something breaks (and it will), the system catches your parent rather than you.

-If you want your parents to age with dignity, and you want to preserve your own sanity, you need to shift from "parenting your parents" to acting as their Chief Risk Officer.
+If you want your parents to age with dignity, and you want to preserve your own sanity, you need to move from "parenting your parents" to acting as their Chief Risk Officer.
 That is what this playbook teaches.

 Guidance from the Clinic